yoykyL/CPSC368_Research/README.md

 ### Files

-* `DataCleaning.ipynb` : Contains the data cleaning of original datasets and the codes that dynamically generate the SQL "INSERT" statements.
+* `DataCleaning.ipynb` : Contains the data cleaning of original datasets, EDA, and the codes that dynamically generate the SQL "INSERT" statements.
 * How/where to download your program
 * Any modifications needed to be made to files/folders